CodaGott/ecommerce-golang/README.md

 # E-Commerce With Golang

-An Ecommerce application with basic authentications like sign-up, login.
+An E-commerce application with basic authentications like sign-up, login.

 Built using Golang as the backend and MongoDb as database.